 Check out our Job Announcements page for an up-to-date list of companies who have recently announced new jobs across Ireland.

-In addition to the government’s efforts to attract business via their tax environment, there are also organisations established to provide specific help and support to companies looking to relocate to Ireland or for new companies look to start-up here.
+In addition to the government’s efforts to attract business via their tax environment, there are also organizations established to provide specific help and support to companies looking to relocate to Ireland or for new companies looking to start-up here.

-IDA Ireland is the organisation tasked with attracting foreign direct investment.
-In 2013, a representative was quoted as saying “Medical technologies is a fantastic sector, and one that is critical for the IDA”.
+IDA Ireland is the organization tasked with attracting foreign direct investment.
+In 2013, a representative was quoted as saying “Medical technologies is a fantastic sector and one that is critical for the IDA”.
 Enterprise Ireland has a similar remit but is concerned with helping and promoting Irish startups.
-These dedicated organisations, with the ability to provide support to companies entering this marketplace, mean that any barriers can be addressed directly making a successful move much more likely.
+These dedicated organizations, with the ability to provide support to companies entering this marketplace, mean that any barriers can be addressed directly making a successful move much more likely.

-This ongoing attraction of new companies as well as expansion and development of those already operating in Ireland means that job opportunities are varied and that those with the right skills are in demand.
-Have a look at our current vacancies page page to get an idea of the posts available right now throughout Ireland.
+This ongoing attraction of new companies, as well as expansion and development of those already operating in Ireland, means that job opportunities are varied and that those with the right skills are in demand.
+Have a look at our current vacancies page to get an idea of the posts available right now throughout Ireland.

 High Standards & Reputation

-Over the years, Ireland’s focus has evolved from being a centre of choice for the production of active pharmaceutical ingredients, to being a well respected partner to companies across various medical endeavours.
-There are currently over 30 (I think its more than that) FDA approved pharmaceutical/biopharmaceutical plants across Ireland – this is testament to the standards of practice in the industry here.
+Over the years, Ireland’s focus has evolved from being a center of choice for the production of active pharmaceutical ingredients to being a well-respected partner to companies across various medical endeavors.
+There are currently over 30 (I think its more than that) FDA approved pharmaceutical/biopharmaceutical plants across Ireland – this is a testament to the standards of practice in the industry here.

 All of the above benefits come alongside one of Ireland’s most attractive features – a strong reputation.
 Ireland has proved its commitment to MedTech over the last few decades and the relationship the industry has with the country is well established.
 So other areas may appear that offer competition in perhaps one or two of the areas listed above but what they cannot offer is the history and the solid, reliable, enticing reputation that Ireland offers to the world’s MedTech.